 1. Get Ready to as If You Were Going on a Real Interview

 The fact that your interview is taking place on Skype (or another medium) does not make it any less of an interview.
 Aside from making travel arrangements, a job interview requires the same level of planning as a regular day at the workplace.
-Do your homework on the business and the position, practice answering typical interview questions, and think of some of your own to ask the recruiter.
-Be prepared to demonstrate why you are the best candidate for the position you are getting interviewed for by demonstrating your enthusiasm for and familiarity with the job you are seeking.
+Do your homework on the business and the position, practice answering typical interview questions, and think of some of your own questions to ask the recruiter at the end of the interview.Â

 2. Wear Your Best Formal Clothes